Our rating(4.4/5)

 Square Reader with a chip card inserted.

-If competitive rates are more important than a lack of monthly fees, we recommend More Payments.
+If competitive rates are more important than a lack of monthly fees, we recommend PayNuts.
 Their transaction rates depend on your business turnover and cards accepted, but rates then go as low as 0.8% or nothing if surcharging is activated.
+Smartpay is another noteworthy alternative for surcharging on a “zero-cost” plan.

 Customer support and reviews

 Square is available to phone and email between 9pm and 5pm Monday-Friday (Melbourne time).
-There is no weekend or evening support, except for on the paid restaurant POS subscription that includes 24/7 support.
+There is no weekend or evening support, except for on the paid restaurant POS subscription or if you use Square Terminal.
+In those two cases, you get 24/7 support.

 There’s an online Help Centre answering most questions in detail.
 A Seller Community for peer support and advice, and the Twitter and Facebook channels are used when responding to messages.